10 Things to Do in Granada in Fall

 It is organised in the middle of autumn (between October and November) and consists of poetry readings and cultural events by young people from Granada.
 Admission is free.

 Although at first glance the poetry reminds us of something "old", the Otoño en Verso festival in Granada gives it a modern twist.
-In fact, there are cockfights between rappers and there is also space for other artistic compositions, such as circus, magic or dances.
+In fact, cockfights are organised between rappers and there is also space for other artistic compositions, such as circus, magic or dances.

-The venues are spread over theatres and cultural centres in Granada and nearby towns, such as Vegas de Gentil or Cúllar Vega, which are about an hour's drive from the capital.
+The venues are distributed in theatres or cultural centres in Granada and nearby towns, such as Vegas de Gentil or Cúllar Vega, which are about an hour away from the capital.

 Interesting facts

-- Where: various theatres and cultural centres in Granada and nearby towns.
+• Where: several theatres and cultural centres in Granada and nearby towns.

-7. Dance and have fun at the Granada Sound festival
+7. Dance and have fun at Granada Sound

-Who says that music festivals can only be in summer?
+Who says that music festivals can only take place in summer?
 In Granada they know better, and that's why every autumn (one weekend in mid-September) they organise the Granada Sound.
 This festival brings the best indie music in Spain.

-Granada Sound was born several years ago and since then it has become a must for lovers of modern music.
-In addition, this event aims to give visibility not only to well-known groups, but also to emerging ones, making it an opportunity to get to know new rhythms.
+The Granada Sound was born several years ago and since then it has become a must for lovers of the most modern music.
+In addition, this event aims to give visibility not only to well-known groups, but also to emerging ones, so it is an opportunity to get to know new rhythms.

 The best thing is that, in order to promote tourism within the city of Granada, other concerts are organised within the city and they are free!
-You can also join routes through those places in Granada that are important in the world of music.
+You can also join routes around the places in Granada that are important in the world of music.

 Interesting facts

-- Where: the main event is at Paseo del Cortijo del Conde, but there are secondary locations around the city of Granada.
+• Where: the main event is in Paseo del Cortijo del Conde, but there are secondary locations around the city of Granada.

-8. Get to know the Alpujarra with a hiking route in the autumn
+8. Get to know the Alpujarra with a hiking route in autumn

-I would venture to say that autumn is the best season for hiking in the Alpujarra; when you try it, I'm sure you'll agree.
+I would dare to say that autumn is the best season to go hiking in the Alpujarra; when you try it, I'm sure you'll agree with me.
 The Alpujarra is a region of Andalusia very close to Granada; there are traditional villages and also a great number of itineraries for all levels.
 It's quite easy to get there (less than two hours) and the scenery is well worth the effort.

 A trip from Granada to the Alpujarra is a great way to enjoy your autumn trip without being too hot or too cold.
 During the tour you can combine a guided tour through traditional villages with a hike in the mountains.
 There are plenty to choose from, but I would like to recommend some of my favourites:

-- Sendero de las Encinas: it is only 5 kilometres long, so I recommend it if you don't have much time or if you don't usually go hiking.
-The most notable feature is that it runs along the Camino Real, which used to link Granada with Almería.
+• Sendero de las Encinas: it is only 5 kilometres long, so I recommend it if you don't have much time or if you don't usually go hiking.
+The most notable thing is that it passes along the Camino Real, which used to link Granada with Almería.

 Interesting facts

-10. Make the most of the last days on the beach in the Costa Tropical
+10. Make the most of the last days at the beach on the Costa Tropical

 Who says you can't go to the beach in autumn?
 Especially during the month of September (and even at the beginning of October) you can take advantage of the last days of sunshine to take a day trip to the Costa Tropical.

-There you will find towns like Salobreña or Almuñécar which, about 1 hour from Granada, stretch out the summer so that you can bathe on their turquoise beaches.
+There you will find towns like Salobreña or Almuñécar which, about 1 hour from Granada, stretch out the summer so that you can swim in their turquoise beaches.

 In fact, it could even be said that in autumn they are much more enjoyable, as there are fewer people, but the Mediterranean Sea still creates a perfect climate for a day of sunbathing and a dip in water that is warmer than in early summer.